 6 people favorited this theater

-The Loew’s State Theatre may have had the strangest lobby of all Missouri theaters.
-Although its graceful marble lobby was elegant, it also had an alley in the shape of an L running thrugh its center.
+The Loew’s State Theatre may have had the strangest lobby of all Missouri theatres.
+Although its graceful marble lobby was elegant, it also had an alley in the shape of an L running through its center.

 Entering the Loew’s State Theatre for the first time, one would have been surprised to find he couldn’t directly enter the auditorium from the lobby.
 He had to climb the marble stairs, cross the upper lobby and descend another marble staircase.

-The history of the alley doesn’t explain why theater architect Thomas Lamb or owner Marcus Loew designed the $1.2 million building this way.
+The history of the alley doesn’t explain why theatre architect Thomas Lamb or owner Marcus Loew designed the $1.2 million building this way.

 It started in the 1850’s with Isaac Walker, who owned this parcel of land.
 Walker recorded a deed on June 24, 1858, specifying that a 20 foot wide alley should run east and west through his land.
 Walker owned this property until 1919, when Marcus Loew purchased it to build his palace.

 On June 30, 1919, the T.P.
 Barnett Company, representing Loew, asked for elimination of the alley.
 To do this, the entire block would have to be rebuilt because the L-shaped alley would allow service entrances for the stores adjoining the theatre building.
 The city decided the alley belonged to Marcus Loew, and he needn’t enforce Walker’s deed.
 Loew could eliminate or move the alley if he wanted to, but for some reason, he built the theater around the alley.

 The first sight to greet patrons of the Loew’s was the black marble ticket booth.
 Inside, they would see a contrast to the black marble booth in the white marble, rotunda-shaped lobby.
 Gilt blaconies overlooked the lobby, and fountains flanked each side.
 A crystal chandelier overhead illuminated the while marble grand staircase which led to the upper lobby.